LifeIsComplicated/python-dashboard-panel/README.md

 # python-dashboard-panel

+The main advantage of Panel is that it allows to go from Jupyter notebooks to UI.

+Panel is developped by Anaconda.

+python3 -m venv ./

+source bin/activate

+pip3 install hvplot jupyterlab

+deactivate the environment

+pip3 install panel

+reactivate the environment with source bin/activate

+jupyter lab

+write your notebook.

+Run the "panel serve" instruction.
+It will open a https: link, click on the link and you'll visualize the dashboard.

 ### Interactive visualization dashboard in Python with Panel

 This repo contains code for the portfolio project on my Youtube channel (https://www.youtube.com/watch?v=uhxiXOTKzfs&t=26s)